monke7769/MyCPT/_posts/2024-02-08-searchpage.md

                     return response.json();
                 })
                 .then(data => {
-                    console.log(data); // Handle the data returned from the server displayDataInTable(data.Designs);
+                    console.log('private requets succeeded', data);
+                    displayDataInTable(data.Designs);
                 })
                 .catch(error => {
-                    console.error('There was a problem with the fetch operation:', error);
+                    console.error('There was a problem with the PUT request:', error);
                 });
         }
         function displayDataInTable(data) {